rambasnet/Python-Fundamentals-Lab/labs/unittests/edays/README.md

-# CS0 Lab - User-defined Functions and Unittest
+# CS0 Lab - Functions and Unittest

 Possible Points: 100

-Write a Python program to solve the Kattis problem: thelastproblem [https://open.kattis.com/problems/thelastproblem](https://open.kattis.com/problems/thelastproblem).
-Note that the last part of the URL, e.g. `thelastproblem` is the problem id.
+Write a Python program to solve the Kattis problem: edays [https://open.kattis.com/problems/edays](https://open.kattis.com/problems/edays).
+Note that the last part of the URL, e.g. `edays` is the problem id.
 Read the problem statement carefully to design a correct solution.

 ## Kattis Setup